How to become a software developer

 Do you need a degree to be a software developer?

-If you want to be a software developer, having a college degree will help you stand out among other job applications, but one isn’t necessary.
-Companies often list a degree in computer science as a requirement to be a software developer, but not all software developers have one.
+If you want to be a software developer, having a computer science degree will help you stand out among other job applications, but one isn’t necessary.
+Potential employers often list a bachelor's degree in computer science as a requirement to be a software developer, but not all companies require software developers have one.

 If college isn’t in the cards for you, there are other ways to become a software developer.
 From online courses to hitting the books yourself, becoming a software developer starts with a commitment to learning industry fundamentals and best practices.